-To use the ICA file on remote Player machines, the ICA file should be specified as an Attached File in the External Data page of the Script Properties dialog box.
-This also displays in the External Data area of the Script Properties dialog box in the Conductor.
+To use the ICA file on remote Player machines, the ICA file should be specified as an attached file in the External Data column of the Script Assignment tab in the Conductor.

 Inserting Screenshots in the Citrix Script

 During the Citrix session, you can take a screen shot of the contents of the connection window.
 This inserts a wait point in the script for the screen shot you select and saves the image as a bitmap.
 You can select: